Renuka-2025/secure-devops-practices/README.md

-# Task 4: Secure DevOps - Integrating Security Scanning Tools
+# Secure DevOps Practices - Task 4

-## Objective
-Integrate SonarQube or OWASP ZAP into a CI/CD pipeline to identify vulnerabilities during development.
+This repository demonstrates the integration of security scanning tools (SonarQube & OWASP ZAP) in a CI/CD pipeline.

 ## Tools Used
-- **GitHub Actions** for CI/CD
+- GitHub Actions for automation
-- **SonarQube** (initial attempt)
-- **OWASP ZAP** (alternative option)

-## What Was Implemented
-- Created a GitHub Action workflow to run SonarQube scans on code commits.
-- Set up environment variables and secrets for secure authentication.
-- Attempted to run SonarQube, but encountered errors (organization key, project binding issues).
-- As an alternative, set up an OWASP ZAP workflow to scan a sample web app.
+- SonarQube for static analysis (attempted, faced configuration issues)
+- OWASP ZAP for dynamic analysis (considered as an alternative)

-## Outcome
+## Challenges Faced
-The workflows ran, but the security scanning failed due to configuration issues with SonarQube.
-Despite this, the pipeline setup is in place, and the workflow shows an attempt to perform vulnerability scans.
+Despite multiple configurations, SonarQube did not successfully analyze the repository due to:
+1. **Missing organization key** – Resolved
+2. **Pipeline execution failure** – Multiple fixes attempted, but errors persisted.

 ## Lessons Learned
-- Proper organization and project key configuration is crucial for SonarQube.
+- Proper integration of security scanning requires **correct authentication tokens**.
+- Debugging logs from CI/CD runs are essential for troubleshooting.
-- OWASP ZAP can be a good backup option for dynamic analysis.
+- Alternative tools like OWASP ZAP can be explored when one approach fails.
-- Debugging CI/CD pipelines requires careful log analysis and trial-and-error.

-## Status
-✅ **Pipeline setup complete**
-❌ **Security scan failed (pending fix)**

-## Next Steps
-- Revisit SonarQube configuration or finalize OWASP ZAP integration.
-- Resolve environment and token issues for successful scans.